minkiele/minkiele.github.io/packages/public/src/apps/Info/README.md

 to dark mode.
 Unfortunately that's something I cannot remove without causing the reverse problem.
 Trying to waste a little bit less energy.

+### All that green is killing my eyes

+Yeah I know.
+I will try for some time and if it becomes unbearable in a few days I will revert to good old black and white.

 ## About other little projects

 Yes, I have another little project published in Github: